enviodev/docs/docs/HyperIndex/Guides/price-data.md

 Due to the slow nature of RPC calls and the fact that you may need a paid subscription, only use this method if accuracy is of the utmost importance.
 This will help to speed up your indexer and reduce the cost of rpc calls.

-## Analysis
+## Event handler

-To compare these methods, we will chart the TVL of the USDB/WETH pool on Uniswap v3 after every `Mint` event.
+To compare these methods, we will compare the values of the USDB/WETH pool on Uniswap v3 after every `Mint` event.

 `npx envio init`

 - For our oracle information, `0x709944a48cAf83535e43471680fDA4905FB3920a` contract and the `UpdatedBeaconSetWithBeacons` event.
 - For our dex pool and tvl information, `0xf52B4b69123CbcF07798AE8265642793b2E8990C` contract and the `Swap` and `Mint` event.

 > config.yaml